2003 (July to December)

 –Batman #548-549 (“THE PENGUIN RETURNS”)

 Doug Moench and Kelley Jones form, in my humble opinion, one of the weakest writer/artist combos of the first fifteen years of the Modern Age.
 Between Moench’s banal scripting and Jones’ inconsistent illustration, it’s quite a mess.
 And “The Penguin Returns” is a prime archetype.
 Bruce and Vesper share their cloying first kiss and Vesper reveals that she is in love with him!
-Haven’t they been dating for a couple months?
-Why are they acting like chaste 13-year-olds courting in the 19th century?
+Haven’t they been dating for a few months?
+Why are they acting like chaste thirteen-year-olds courting in the 19th century?
 Also, Penguin decides he needs to return to campy crime to “get it out of his system.”
 Moench/Jones devolve the character as best they can and Cobblepot starts committing trick-umbrella heists left and right until he is caught by Batman.
 Because there is no admissible evidence (even though there actually is) Penguin gets off scot-free and returns to his life running the casino.
 Ugh.
 Let’s move on.

 –Batman: Shadow of the Bat #68